c-wenlong/tp/docs/UserGuide.md

 ### Listing all students : `list`

->Shows a list of all students in the address book.
+>Shows a list of all students in the list.

 Format: `list`

 ### Editing a student's information : `edit`

-> Edits an existing student in the address book.
+> Edits an existing student in the list.

 **Format:** `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [m/MAJOR] [s/STAR] [b/BOLT] [t/TAG]…​`